 Election of Directors.
 The election of directors is the subject of Proposal 1.
-Mr. Stephen Nieman, a stockholder of the Company, has informed the Company of his intention to nominate four persons at the annual meeting for election to the Board of Directors, although the Company is not yet aware that Mr. Nieman has filed his own proxy statement.
+Mr. Stephen Nieman, a stockholder of the Company, has informed the Company of his intention to nominate up to four persons at the annual meeting for election to the Board of Directors, although the Company is not yet aware that Mr. Nieman has filed his own proxy statement.
+Mr. Nieman submitted his nominees prior to the Board's election to have eleven directors effective as of June 12, 2007.
 We currently believe that the election of directors will not be "contested" for purposes of New York Stock Exchange ("NYSE") Rule 452 and, accordingly, a broker will have the discretion to vote your shares in the absence of specific instructions regarding Proposal 1.
 The current position of the NYSE is that an election is not contested unless the "challengers . . . do a mailing to all stockholders who hold their shares beneficially or in street name through banks, brokers or other intermediaries."

 Stockholder Proposals.
-Brokers will not be allowed to vote on any of the Proposals 2-7 for which you do not provide instructions.
-For example, if you provide instructions for Proposals 2-6, but not for Proposal 7, the broker will not cast a vote on your behalf on Proposal 7; in other words, there will be a "broker non-vote" on Proposal 7.
+Brokers will not be allowed to vote on any of the Proposals 2-6 for which you do not provide instructions.
+For example, if you provide instructions for Proposals 2-5, but not for Proposal 6, the broker will not cast a vote on your behalf on Proposal 6; in other words, there will be a "broker non-vote" on Proposal 6.